AIforGoodSimulator/_starter/README.md

 * Test access (outside DB’s infrastructure / firewall)

 Get hands-on
+* Stay committed and take step to resolve challenges
 * You should receive an email to confirm which team you are in
 * Get familiarise the high-level goals at
   * Team level